phantombuster/legacy-docs/agent_module_basics.rst

     buster.agentId

-Contains the ID of the currently running agent as a number.
+Contains the ID of the currently running agent as a ``Number``.
 This is useful for making requests to the Phantombuster API from within the agent.

 buster.containerId
 ------------------